peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 published: true
 ---

 With the [osu!lazer](https://github.com/ppy/osu) project creeping closer and closer to being a feasible alternative to `osu-stable`, the number of questions I receive on a daily basis is growing.
-Let's take a step back and answer some of the most frequency asked questions, source from [you guys](https://twitter.com/ppy/status/1185435593393573888).
+Let's take a step back and answer some of the most frequency asked questions, sourced from [you guys](https://twitter.com/ppy/status/1185435593393573888).

 ## Development and Release Schedule